timboudreau/acteur-timetracker/README.md

 and may provide objects for injection into this one, or abort the request if some validation condition fails.

+The application itself extends ``GenericApplication``;  this uses an annotation processor to generate files in ``META-INF/http`` which list the ``Page`` classes that make up the application (which in our case, are themselves generated).
+So the application does not need to have the set of HTTP endpoints it knows about hard-coded into it - rather it looks up the set of all pages annotated with ``@HttpCall`` on the classpath.
+This means that this application is also usable as a library within a larger web application.

 Java Client API
 ---------------